Here we go again: severe weather threat on Thursday

 Up Next: Thursday will mark the fourth considerable severe weather threat in a two-week timeframe.
 It is not necessarily unusual in the month of April as in a progressive storm pattern, fronts can be expected once or twice per week.
 Individual storm cells will begin to develop late morning or early afternoon followed by a cold front with a line or cluster of rain and thunderstorms during the late afternoon and early evening hours.
 Damaging wind gusts, tornadoes and downpours are the main threats.
 Rain will wrap from west to east Thursday night and cooler air will sweep in behind the boundary.
 Friday will begin in the 50s with highs struggling for the 70s with some clouds lingering.
 Gradually moderating temperatures are expected beyond this for mild and sunny Easter Weekend.
 The next rain will not come until Tuesday at the earliest.

-My biggest concern for Thursday???
-COMPLACENCY!
-This will be our fourth considerable severe weather risk in two weeks.
-Especially after a somewhat lackluster event on Saturday in the #BatonRouge, remember to take each risk serious as each will play out differently. pic.twitter.com/av1v5LCaUD— Josh Eachus (@DrJoshWX) April 17, 2019
+With everything said, my biggest concern for Thursday is COMPLACENCY!
+This is our fourth severe weather risk in two weeks.
+Especially after a somewhat lackluster event last Saturday in #BatonRouge, I hope we can remember that each risk will have a different outcome. pic.twitter.com/sSTzprvqjo— Josh Eachus (@DrJoshWX) April 17, 2019

 The Mississippi River: At Baton Rouge, major flood stage continues with a level of 40.0’ as of Wednesday morning.
 Peaking at 44.1’ on March 19, the river set its 7th highest recorded crest at Baton Rouge.
 In addition, at 102 days this is now the 3rd longest period above flood stage.
 River flooding and drainage north of the area will keep the river steady over the next several days.
 The high water is primarily an issue for river traffic and river islands, although some inundation will continue unprotected low-lying areas.
 The city of Baton Rouge and the main LSU campus are protected by levees up to 47 feet.
 Some soggy areas and seepage may be noted due to the long duration of high water placing pressure on the levees.
 As some of the Mississippi River diverts into the Atchafalaya River, gauges at Krotz Springs and Morgan City will stay high as well.
 This creates backwater flooding in parts of Assumption Parish in areas such as Stephensville and around Lake Palourde.
 Like Big Muddy, this is expected to be a prolonged event but is not uncommon for the time of year.
 Read more HERE.